-You must be so sick of people telling you what not to eat.
+Mission Viejo, CA – You must be so sick of people telling you what not to eat.
 Don’t eat too much bread if you want a flat stomach!
 Slow down on those French fries if you want to protect your heart!
 Avoid chocolate if you want to have clear skin!

 When it comes to your teeth, sometimes what you eat can make all the difference in the world.
 While you already know what you shouldn’t be eating and drinking, we often don’t want to feel like we’re restricting ourselves.
-Here at New Generation Dentistry, we think it’s a lot better to focus on what you should eat to promote healthier teeth!
+Here at New Generation Dentistry, we think it’s a lot better to focus on what you should eat to promote healthy teeth!

 Fruits & Veggies

 Fruits and vegetables that are high in fiber are very effective in cleaning the mouth.
 Some of these foods physically “scrub” the teeth.
-In general, high-fiber foods stimulate saliva flow, which neutralizes acids that might otherwise damage your teeth and helps freshen breath.
+In general, high-fiber foods stimulate saliva flow, which neutralizes acids that might otherwise damage your teeth, and helps freshen breath.

 We recommend choosing carrots, apples, celery, or strawberries for your next snack!
 If none of those interests you, here is a list of other fruits that are high in fiber.
+For all the fitness junkies, here are some excellent suggestions from Orthodontics LA, especially if you have braces, retainers, or Invisalign.

 Dairy products like milk, cheese, and yogurt are filled with important minerals for dental health.
 These foods contain calcium, phosphates, and vitamin D that can lessen your risk of developing tooth decay and other oral health issues.

-It is important that you eat enough of these calcium-rich foods, since your teeth are made mostly of calcium.
+It is important that you eat enough of these calcium-rich foods since your teeth are made mostly of calcium.
 If you are vegan or have other dietary restrictions, you can try soy milk, calcium-fortified juices, or any of these other dairy-free sources of calcium.

 Besides being a great source of protein, nuts also provide vitamins and minerals that are essential to oral health.
 Peanuts are high in calcium and vitamin D. Almonds are high in calcium, helping both the teeth and gums.
 Cashews stimulate saliva flow and helps to clean your teeth.
 And last, but certainly not least, walnuts are full of fiber, folic acid, thiamine, magnesium, iron, niacin, vitamin E, vitamin B6, potassium, and zinc.